 And preparing Chicha Morada at home is really super easy with our recipe below.
-Only small setback: you need a little bit of time and of course purple corn, best fresh, frozen will do.
-You can get it at most Latin American food stores and even at online shops such as amazon.com.
+Only small setback: you need a bit of time and, of course, purple corn; best fresh, frozen will do.
+You can get it at most Latin American food stores and even at large online retailers.

 LimaEasy's Recipe for Peruvian Chicha Morada

 - 3 cobs (approx. 750g / 1.6 pounds) purple corn

 - 2 cinnamon sticks

 - 4 l (1 gallon) water

 - more or less 250 g (1 1/4 cup) sugar or another sweetener to taste

 - Thoroughly wash the corn and the fruits.
 Generously peel the pineapple and apples, leaving a bit of flesh on the skin.
 For now, we only need the skins, but keep the rest of the fruits for later!
 Cut off the kernels from one of the cobs.